 There are cultural, social and economic implications to achieving UA.
 Internet end users benefit from experiencing the full Internet in whatever online identity they’ve chosen; domain name and website owners benefit from being able to express unique brand, national and cultural identities; companies benefit from being able to reach their full, potential customer base.

 By 2022 an additional 1.4 billion people will come online expecting to use the Internet with domains in their local language and appropriate to their identity.
 Without UA, every user who wants to use a top-level domain name or associated email address that’s longer than the standard two or three ASCII characters will not have complete access to the Internet.
-For companies who do business online, lack of UA has the potential to prevent them from realizing $9.8 billion USD, which is a conservative estimate of potential revenue per year.
+For companies who do business online, lack of UA has the potential to prevent them from realizing $9.8 billion USD, which is a conservative estimate of total market potential revenue per year.

 This is such an important issue that the world’s leading technology companies, such as Apple, GoDaddy, Google, ICANN, CNNIC, THNIC, XgenPlus, Microsoft and Verisign, are devoting time, resources and technical expertise to helping companies become UA-ready.